 You asked a good question.
 I have had a few couples falling into this situation that affected their Jewish wedding ceremony to be rushed.
 From my viewpoint, it was not comfortable!

-Yes, the pre-ceremony Ketubah signing along with your Marriage License; the Jewish wedding ceremony under the Chuppah is the central focus of the whole entire wedding day.
-Take away all the beautiful details, and it is the customs, the traditions, and most importantly, it is the marriage.
+The Jewish wedding ceremony under the Chuppah is the central focus of the whole entire wedding day.
+You will be a married couple and your marriage is the celebration.

-You also need 15-20 minutes for the pre-ceremony to sign the Ketubah and Marriage License and include the other beautiful traditions in that pre-ceremony.
+As a guide – you need around 20 minutes for the pre-ceremony to sign the Ketubah and Marriage License signing and include the other beautiful traditions in that pre-ceremony.

-Enjoy the planning of your wedding day, don’t lose sight on what is important.
+Enjoy the planning of your wedding day, don’t lose sight of what is important.